vaadin/framework/WebContent/VAADIN/readme.txt

 When developing the Vaadin Library itself, change to "build" directory and run "ant widgetsets" to compile all widgetsets or "ant widgetset-default", "ant-widgetset-reserver", or "ant widgetset-colorpicker" to compile individual widgetsets.
-You must have GWT installed under build/gwt, under the proper platform directory.
+You must have GWT installed under build/gwt.

 See http://dev.vaadin.com/wiki/DevDocs/StartingDevelopment for instructions for installing GWT and compiling widgetsets for Vaadin development.